DetectiveLiAssociates/portfolio-/README.md

 - Place ./judge-of-hell into the same directory level as your main minishell.c ( ./minishell )

-- make - your your minishell.c using your own Makefile into executable ./minishell
+- make - your your minishell.c using your own Makefile into an executable ./minishell

 - It's because, Judge of Hell will only run by **LIVE** Test-Driving your minishell during the Testing